MITSustainableDesignLab/umidocs/docs/template-info/Zone-Information/ventilation.rst

 Natural ventilation
 ```````````````````

+Natural ventilation is assumed to be air movement/exchange as a result of openings in the building façade and will not consume any fan energy.
 For this model, the ventilation air flow rate is a function of wind speed and thermal stack effect, along with the area of the opening being modeled.
 This object can be used alone or in combination with :ref:`vent_schduled`.
-This model is intended for simplified ventilation calculations as opposed to the more detailed ventilation investigations that can be performed with the AirflowNetwork model.
+This model is intended for simplified ventilation calculations as opposed to the more detailed ventilation investigations that can be performed with Energy+'s AirflowNetwork model.
 Using the “Wind and Stack with Open Area” model, the natural ventilation flow rate can be controlled by a multiplier fraction schedule applied to the user-defined :ref:`windows_operable_area` and through the specification of minimum, maximum and delta temperatures.
-The temperatures can be either single constant values for the entire simulation or schedules which can vary over time.
+The temperatures are taken as single constant values for the entire simulation.

 ..
 Note::